ElmoreV/TaskPlanner_javareact/Erger.md

 	+ The abiltiy to merge tasks?
 ## Modifying information

-- :green_heart: Not being able to drag multiple items at once in the planned view - 30m
 - :yellow_heart: Not being able to duplicate multiple tasks at once in Topic View (forgetting which tasks are already copied): 10m
 - :green_heart: It takes a huge time to drag a task from the top to the bottom - 10m
 	- Make dragging hide all other tasks instead (but it's not ideal, it still is annoying)